trywilco/wilco-docs/docs/building-your-quest/repository.md

 │   │   ├── k8s.yml
 ```

-When user starts a quest, the k8s workflow will be copied to the correct GitHub workflows directory:
+When the user starts a quest, the k8s workflow will be copied to the correct GitHub workflows directory:
 ```
 Anythink-Market-Public
 ├── .github